 If you can, try to use both types of testimonials.
 Video is great because it is a 'real' person advocating your business and carries greater credibility.
-If people are willing to be filmed and put their name, face and company name behind it, it can be a powerful tool.
+If people are willing to be filmed, with their name, face and company, it can be a powerful tool.
 However all testimonials must be genuine.
 Do not be tempted to create false testimonials to promote your business.
 If you want to be perceived as a successful company with integrity - you need to practice as such.

-Also Google loves video - so make sure to leverage your video testimonials by posting on You Tube, and on your website.
+Also Google loves video - so make sure to leverage your video testimonials by posting on YouTube, and on your website.
 This helps make your site more interactive and can help with rankings.